remix-run/remix-website/data/posts/fog-of-war.md

   - Matt Brophy
 ---

 Remix is designed to make your application performant by default.
-Our latest feature, [Fog of War][remix-fog-of-war][^1], ensures your application stays performant no matter how much it grows.
+Our latest feature, [Fog of War][remix-fog-of-war][^1], helps your application stay performant no matter how large it grows.

 [^1]: The Fog of War feature was released behind an `unstable` flag in Remix [v2.10][remix-2-10] for early beta testing—we hope to stabilize it in an upcoming release